Vision, Values and Ethos

 - The school will maintain our Good grading at our next OFSTED inspection and maintain our SIAMS grading of Outstanding.

 The Diocese of Ely Multi-Academy Trust Vision Statement

 The Diocese of Ely Multi-Academy Trust (DEMAT) exists to enable Church of England schools to continue to achieve educational excellence through Christian-based ethos and values.
 It will establish a lasting legacy of a financially and pedagogically self-sustaining organisation, enabling professionals and schools to continue to improve and evolve through collaborative support and challenge.
-This vision statement was defined and agreed by the DEMAT Executive Board on 21 November 2016.

 Ely Diocesan Ethos Statement

 Recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.
 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practise.
 It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its pupils.